Team2338/2021_BaB_Starter/README.md

  FRC robot code for Build-A-Bot training.
 This training combines the basic concepts of electrical and programming to provide hands-on experience.

  ## Hardware
- Neo and SparkMax
+ Neo Motor and SparkMax

- Falcon and TalonSRX
+ CIM MOtor and TalonSRX

  Limit Switch

- Pigeon
+ Pigeon (connected through TalonSRX)

  ## Requirements

+ ### Parameters
+ Param 1: Run CIM in Brake mode

  ### Basic
+ Req 1: Teleop: Hold B - run CIM at 20% power forward

+ Req 2: Teleop: Hold X - run CIM at 20% power reverse

- Joystick turns falcon motor forward and reverse (from +100% to -100%)
+ Req 3: Teleop: Joystick turns CIM motor forward and reverse (from +100% to -100%)

- Hold A - turn spark/neo 2000 RPM, display RPM to console
+ Req 4: Teleop: Hold A - turn SparkMax/Neo 60 RPM, display RPM to console

- Display state of limit switch to console (not pressed = false, pressed = true)
+ Req 5: All: Display state of limit switch to console (not pressed = false, pressed = true)

- Read pigeon heading, and display to console heading
+ Req 6: All: Read pigeon heading, and display to console heading

  ### Intermediate
- Display Neo RPM on Shuffleboard

- Show limit switch state Shuffleboard (not pressed = red, pressed = green)
+ Req 7: All: Show limit switch state on Shuffleboard (not pressed = red, pressed = green)

- Show pigeon heading and display using compass widget on Shuffleboard
+ Req 8: All: Show pigeon heading and display using compass widget on Shuffleboard

- If switch is pressed, run talon at 50% power
+ Req 9: Teleop: If switch is pressed, cut TalonSRX/CIM power by 50% (when B and X are held)